2022 Fiscal Transparency Report

-A determination of “significant progress” indicates that during the review period a government has satisfactorily addressed a key deficiency in meeting the minimum requirements of fiscal transparency.
+A determination of “significant progress” indicates a government satisfactorily addressed a key deficiency in meeting the minimum requirements of fiscal transparency during the review period.
 A key deficiency is some material condition or fact that causes a government not to meet the minimum requirements of fiscal transparency.

 Fiscal Transparency Innovation Fund

-Section 7031(b)(3) of the FY 2021 SFOAA requires certain funds appropriated under the heading “Economic Support Funds” under title III of the Act be made available for programs and activities to assist governments identified in the fiscal transparency report to improve budget transparency and to support civil society organizations that promote fiscal transparency.
-In response to a similar requirement, the Department and USAID created the Fiscal Transparency Innovation Fund (FTIF) in Fiscal Year 2012.
-FTIF supports programs and activities that assist governments to improve their public financial management and fiscal transparency standards and civil society organizations that promote budget transparency.
-The Department’s Bureau of Economic and Business Affairs and USAID’s Bureau of Development, Democracy, and Innovation solicit proposals and award funds in accordance with established guide.
-For FY 2021, the Department and USAID plan to support projects to enhance: (1) governments’ capacity to develop and execute comprehensive, reliable, and transparent budgets; (2) citizens’ visibility into state expenditure and revenue programs; and/or (3) citizens’ ability to advocate for specific issues related to government budgets and budget processes.
+Section 7031(b)(3) of the FY 2022 SFOAA requires certain funds appropriated as “Economic Support Funds” under title III of the Act be made available for programs and activities that assist governments and civil society organizations in promoting fiscal transparency.
+In FY 2012, the Department and USAID created the Fiscal Transparency Innovation Fund (FTIF).
+The Department of State’s Bureau of Economic and Business Affairs and USAID’s Bureau of Development, Democracy, and Innovation solicit proposals and award funds in accordance with established guidelines.
+With FY 2022 funds, the Department and USAID plan to support projects to enhance: (1) governments’ capacity to develop and execute comprehensive, reliable, and transparent budgets; (2) citizens’ visibility into state expenditure and revenue programs; and/or (3) citizens’ ability to advocate for specific issues related to government budgets and budget processes.

-The Department and USAID are taking the steps necessary to obligate a total of $5 million in FY 2020 Economic Support Funds under the FTIF to support 17 projects, including in the following countries: Algeria, Bahrain, Bangladesh, Democratic Republic of Congo, Equatorial Guinea, Guyana, Haiti, Iraq, Malawi, Niger, Nigeria, Rwanda, Suriname, Tajikistan, and Zambia.
-Congressional notifications of these funds are forthcoming.
-The projects are targeted to advance efforts by government and civil society to enhance fiscal transparency and public financial management practices and to improve public awareness and involvement in the expenditure of public resources.
-(The FTIF may also support projects in South Sudan and Zimbabwe, contingent on addressing applicable restrictions.
-In addition, projects in Bahrain, Haiti, Iraq, South Sudan, and Zimbabwe require special notification.)
+Consistent with the relevant Congressional Notification, the Department of State and USAID are taking steps to obligate a total of $7 million in FY 2021 Economic Support Funds under the FTIF to support 19 projects, including in the following countries: The Bahamas, Belize, Burundi, Cameroon, Ecuador, Egypt, The Gambia, Lesotho, Malawi, Mauritania, Niger, Nigeria, The Philippines, South Sudan, Tajikistan, Uganda, Yemen, and Zimbabwe.
+Funding will also support a multi-country project that may benefit additional countries.
+The projects are designed to advance efforts by government and civil society to enhance fiscal transparency and public financial management practices and to improve public awareness and involvement in the expenditure of public resources.

 Conclusions of Review Process

-The Department concluded that, of the 141 governments evaluated, 74 met minimum requirements of fiscal transparency.
-Two governments, Nigeria and The Gambia, met minimum requirements in 2021 after not meeting minimum requirements in 2020.
-Sixty-seven governments did not meet the minimum requirements of fiscal transparency.
-Of these 67, however, 17 governments made significant progress toward meeting the minimum requirements of fiscal transparency.
+The Department concluded that, of the 141 countries (and the Palestinian Authority) evaluated, the governments of 72 met minimum requirements of fiscal transparency.
+Sixty-nine did not meet the minimum requirements of fiscal transparency.
+Of these 69, however, 27 made significant progress toward meeting the minimum requirements of fiscal transparency.

-The following table lists those governments that were found not to meet the minimum requirements of fiscal transparency and identifies whether the governments made significant progress toward meeting those requirements:
+The Department assessed the following as not meeting the minimum requirements of fiscal transparency for 2022, and the table identifies whether each made significant progress toward meeting those requirements:

 |Central African Republic||X|